unwabuisi/scarcity-timer/README.md

 # scarcity-timer
 This is a concept used by internet marketers to give the illusion of a product being available for a limited time only.
 I wanted to test my new knowledge of JQuery, and JS Timing Events to try and build my own version.
-The code resets once it reaches zero.

-0.1.0 - Make it automatically countdown for 24 Hours
+0.1.0 - Initial build
 - [ x ] (07/26/2018)

 0.1.2 - Allow users to input a custom amount of time to countdown from